 Most issues we face in this life within our relationships have to do with how we view things.
-For I view things differently than my husband.
-My husband views things differently from his parents.
+For I view things differently than my someone else.
 We all have our own view.
 We all like to think that our view is the right view.
 When reading the story of the blind man healed by Jesus in John 9 I was struck by the fact that every human in existence is blind in some aspects.
 For no human has the capability to see things the way God sees them.
 We are all spiritually blind.